Pass 4 — Code generation¶

 The state-dispatch function: how ops become code¶

-The core translation every backend performs is from Op values to
+The core translation every backend performs is from a state’s

-statements in the target language.
-The mapping is direct:
+Body to statements in the target language.
+Each case arm

-Starmatch path:parser.push_ret(head); cur = body.
-Theheadpush is what makes the body return back to the loop-condition state for the next iteration.Optmatch path: depends oncont.
+Starmatch:cursor.push_ret(head); <run body>.
+Theheadpush is what makes the body return back to the loop-condition state for the next iteration.Optmatch: depends oncont.

 Dispatch { tree, sync, cont }A nested